Bude, Mississippi: History

 Bude was founded by European Americans in 1912 and named for the former home in England of Mrs. F.L.
 Peck, whose husband was one of the town's founders.

 Geography

 Bude is located in central Franklin County.
 It is 3 mi east of Meadville, the county seat.
 US 84 leads east 28 mi to Brookhaven, and US 98 leads southeast 35 mi to McComb.
 The two highways together lead west 36 mi to Natchez.

 According to the United States Census Bureau, the town of Bude has a total area of 3.7 km2, of which 0.01 sqkm, or 0.33%, is water.

 As the town is in the center of southwest Mississippi, there is a Mississippi Public Broadcasting radio and TV antenna located in the town.

 Demographics

 As of the 2020 United States census, there were 780 people, 359 households, and 175 families residing in the town.

-Economy

-The First and Main Cafe is located in Bude.